Dynamic Network Autoregressive Models for Functional Panel Data: Abstract

 \section{Abstract}

-This study proposes a novel functional vector autoregressive framework for analyzing network interactions of functional outcomes in panel data settings.
-In this framework, an individual's outcome function is influenced by the outcomes of others through a simultaneous equation system.
-To estimate the functional parameters of interest, we need to address the endogeneity issue arising from these simultaneous interactions among outcome functions.
-This issue is carefully handled by developing a novel functional moment-based estimator.
+This study proposes a novel functional dynamic network autoregressive framework for analyzing network and dynamic interactions of functional outcomes in panel data settings.
+In this framework, an individual's outcome function is influenced by his/her previous outcome and the outcomes of others through a simultaneous equation system.
+To estimate the functional parameters of interest, we need to cope with the endogeneity issue arising from these interactions among outcome functions.
+We address this issue by developing a novel functional moment-based estimator.
 We establish the consistency, convergence rate, and pointwise asymptotic normality of the proposed estimator.
-Additionally, we discuss the estimation of marginal effects and impulse response analysis.
-As an empirical illustration, we analyze the demand for a bike-sharing service in the U.S. The results reveal statistically significant spatial interactions in bike availability across stations, with interaction patterns varying over the time of day.
+Additionally, we discuss the estimation of marginal effects and functional network impulse responses.
+As an empirical illustration, we analyze the demand for a bike-sharing service in the U.S. The results reveal statistically significant spatial interactions in bike availability, with interaction patterns varying over the time of day.